Martskin/motorcycons/README.md

 #Motorcycons

-Motorcycons is an icon font for the Powersport Industry
+Motorcycons is an icon font for the Powersports Industry

 *Version 1.0.0*